Alphino1/Reading-List-Collection-for-Scientific-Discovery/README.md

 The collection is intended to serve as a resource for researchers, students, and enthusiasts who share a passion for understanding how Artificial Intelligence can augment the process of scientific inquiry.

+My ongoing pursuit is to build a well organized public archive that supports accelerating scientific inquiry through AI.

 ---

 ## 🧭 Dynamic Table of Contents